-It is estimated that an average of 20,000 expats lives in Playa del Carmen at least part-time.
-In fact, most foreigners who own property in PDC are snowbirds and only spend winter on this paradisiacal beach.
+An average of 20,000 expats are estimated to live in Playa del Carmen at least part-time.
+Most foreigners who own property in PDC are snowbirds and only spend winter on this paradisiacal beach.
 Playa del Carmen has foreigners from all countries.
-You’ll hear people speaking French, German, English, and everything in between.
-It’s a melting pot that attracts people of all ages, backgrounds, and lifestyles to come live.
+You’ll hear people speaking French, German, English, and everything else.
+It’s a melting pot that attracts people of all ages, backgrounds, and lifestyles to come to live.

 So what makes Playa del Carmen so attractive?